arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 26: February 9, 2017 | #JavaScript30 challenge #5 Flex Panels and #6 Type Ahead

+* Finished flex panels challenges, I can feel that I getting more and more comfortable with Vanilla JavaScript
+* Started Type Ahead challenge: learned about the fetch method for AJAX, will continue tomorrow

 ### Day 25: February 5, 2017 | #JavaScript30 challenge #5 Flex Panels

 * Good occasion to dip into Flexbox.
 Absolutely love it, it makes it so much faster to position items the way you want.